Board of Directors, 2025-2026

 Jane graduated from Texas A&M University, College Station, Texas, with a Bachelor’s of Business Administration in Accounting and received a Masters of Arts in Teaching in Secondary Education from Pacific University, Forest Grove, Oregon, with an emphasis in Business Education.
 Her career spanned 16 years in Accounting for Atlantic Richfield Company (Texas and Alaska) and Wonder Bread and Hostess Cakes (Colorado and Oregon).

 She began a new career at Central Catholic High School in 1993 as their Business Manager and then moved to the faculty side teaching Sports Marketing, Personal Finance, School Yearbook, and administering AP Exams and retired in 2018.
 She joined the Assistance League of Greater Portland in fall of 2022.
-This will be Jane‘s first position on the board as VP Marketing and Communications.
+Jane‘s first position on the board was as VP Marketing and Communications and now she is Treasurer.
 She enjoys traveling, cross-stitching, crochet and knitting.

 Trink Easterday